stephan96/clab-tools/documentation/bgp-wizard.md

 - Role-based BGP neighbor-group generation
 - Descriptive neighbor entries including peer hostname and loopback
 - Built-in IPv4, VPNv4, VPNv6, and BGP-LU configuration
-- Per-router route-policy `RP_BGPLU_Lo0` to allocate labels for its own loopback /32
+- Per-router route-policy `RP_BGPLU_Lo0` to allocate labels for all loopback0 -- DEFAULT_LOOPBACK0_NET set to 1.1.1.0/24 - specify your own if using other
 - Optional inclusion or exclusion of CE routers from analysis
 - Dry-run export of planned configurations to `./bgp-wizard_configs`
 - Optional live deployment (push to routers)